-As further described in Note 1 and Note 4 to the notes to the consolidated financial statements included in this report, the recent amended and restated investment advisory agreement will (i) reduce the annual base management fees payable by us to CIM and (ii) amend the way the subordinated incentive fee on income and the capital gains incentive fee is payable by us to CIM by reducing the hurdle and incentive fee rates and express the hurdle rate as a percentage of our net assets rather than our adjusted capital.
-These changes are effective upon the Listing of our shares on a national securities exchange, except for the change to the calculation of the subordinated incentive fee payable to CIM that expresses the hurdle rate required for CIM to earn, and be paid, the incentive fee as a percentage of our net assets rather than adjusted capital, which was effective upon shareholder approval and not dependent upon the Listing.
+As further described in Note 1 and Note 4 to our consolidated financial statements included in this report, the recent second amended and restated investment advisory agreement (i) reduced the annual base management fees payable by us to CIM and (ii) amended the way the subordinated incentive fee on income and the capital gains incentive fee is payable by us to CIM by reducing the hurdle and incentive fee rates and expressing the hurdle rate as a percentage of our net assets rather than our adjusted capital.
+These changes were effective upon the Listing on October 5, 2021, except for the change to the calculation of the subordinated incentive fee payable to CIM that expresses the hurdle rate required for CIM to earn, and be paid, the incentive fee as a percentage of our net assets rather than adjusted capital, which was effective on August 10, 2021.
 These changes, in the aggregate, may lead to the payment of higher advisory fees to CIM depending upon our performance.
-There can be no assurance that we will be able to complete the Listing in any certain timeframe or at all.